COVID-19 has accentuated our online/offline life (im)balance and it can be difficult not to get overwhelmed by everything.

-The unprecedented situation we find ourselves in is also exactly why it more important than ever to constantly develop and empower essential support mechanisms such as F5’s employee inclusion groups (EIG).
+The unprecedented situation we find ourselves in is also exactly why it is more important than ever to constantly develop and empower essential support mechanisms such as F5’s employee inclusion groups (EIG).

 It may seem like a million years ago since we hosted our first EMEA LGBT+ @ Work Symposium in London (which included the official launch of the UK & Ireland branch of F5 Pride), but our work behind the scenes has continued apace.
-In many ways, our mission is only just getting started.
+In many ways our mission is only just getting started.

 A new approach

 What mission, you might ask?
 Ours is a simple one: to make sure that F5 is a welcoming, open, and diverse place to work.